 Teams that make decisions and practice common problem-solving tactics reach the most effective solutions.
 Collective decisions are effective because you get to brainstorm ideas and combine wisdom to get the best possible solution.
 It also brings in a range of information that not every member might know.

 While it might be true that sometimes team decision-making can result in conflicts and contradictions, the benefits surely outweigh the drawbacks.
-To avoid conflict and ensure the discussion goes smoothly, the team leader should be prepared to intervene and reach the final decision.
+To avoid conflict and ensure the discussion goes smoothly, team leaders must learn to intervene and reach the final decision if necessary.

 4. They boost productivity